top of page

 • Educate Yourself: Remain proactive in learning about changes.
 Utilize resources from Medicare.gov or reputable insurance professionals such as the team at Roberson Tierney for straightforward information about benefits.

-• Engage with Community Resources: Roberson Tierney provide assistance and guidance on navigating Medicare enrollment and benefits.
-Participating in community events can enhance your knowledge and understanding of available options.
-Check out our events page for upcoming events.
+• Engage with Community Resources: Roberson Tierney provides assistance and guidance on navigating Medicare enrollment and benefits.
+Participating in community events can also enhance your knowledge and understanding of available options.

 Final Thoughts

-As we approach 2026, changes to Medicare present both opportunities and challenges for beneficiaries.
-By planning, educating yourself, and staying aware of your options, you can navigate the evolving Medicare landscape effectively.
+As we approach 2026, changes to Medicare will present both new opportunities and challenges for beneficiaries.
+By planning, educating yourself, and staying aware of your options, you can navigate this evolving Medicare landscape effectively.

 bottom of page